momchilDishev/JavaScript/README.md

-JavaScript-Homeworks
+JavaScript
 ====================

-JavaScript-Homeworks from SoftUni BG
+- Homeworks from SoftUni

-hello!
+- Exams from SoftUni

-testing!
+- ECMAScript6